cloudless-hq/cloudless-couchdb-docker/README.md

 # cloudant-search
 This is a merge from apache/couchdb-docker and homerjam/cloudant-search

+The goal is to make a production ready and up to date docker container with cloudant search, geo serach (future) and couchdb

-This is a [CouchDB 2.1.1](http://couchdb.apache.org/) with full text search capabilities that follows the steps from this [blog post](https://cloudant.com/blog/enable-full-text-search-in-apache-couchdb/#.Vly24SCrQbV) from [Cloudant](https://cloudant.com/).
+Current version is [CouchDB 2.1.1](http://couchdb.apache.org/) with full text search capabilities that follows the steps from this [blog post](https://cloudant.com/blog/enable-full-text-search-in-apache-couchdb/#.Vly24SCrQbV) from [Cloudant](https://cloudant.com/).

 ## Prerequisites